saloon-protocol/smartcontracts/README.md

 ## IMMEDIATE TODO:

 - Implement saloonWallet

-- Change functions in BountyPool that use saloonWallet variable and leave the calculations of bounty commission up to the saloonWallet contract
+- Fix Manager to use saloonWallet as input when calling proxies

 ## Basic Flow